-Table 5: Planning Models.
+Table 4: Planning Models.
 The following models may be used to develop the decision document:

-Model Name Brief Model Description and Certification and Version How It Will Be Used in the Study / Approval Beach-fx A comprehensive innovative analytical framework for more accurately evaluating the physical performance and economic benefits and costs of shore protection project.
-Certified
+Model Name Brief Model Description and Certification and Version How It Will Be Used in the Study / Approval Beach -fx A comprehensive innovative analytical framework for more Certified accurately evaluating the physical performance and economic benefits and costs of shore protection project.

 EC 1105-2-412 does not cover engineering models used in planning.
-The responsible use of wellknown and proven USACE developed and commercial engineering software will continue.
+The responsible use of well-known and proven USACE developed and commercial engineering software will continue.
 The professional practice of documenting the application of the software and modeling results will be followed.
 The USACE Scientific and Engineering Technology Initiative has identified many engineering models as preferred or acceptable for use in studies.
 These models shall be used when appropriate.
 The selection and application of the model and the input and output data is still the responsibility of the users and is subject to DQC, ATR, and IEPR.

-Table 6: Engineering Models.
+Table 5: Engineering Models.
 These models may be used to develop the decision document:

-Model Name and Version Brief Model Description and How It Will Be Used in the Study Approval Status MII Used to estimate costs of alternatives and TSP Enterprise Crystal Ball Used to account for risk and uncertainty of alternatives and the TSP Enterprise CEDEP Corps-proprietary, Excel add-on for Cost Engineering; used Enterprise GENEralized Model for SImulating Shoreline Change (GENESIS) Simulates the long-term platform evolution of the beach in response to imposed wave conditions, coastal structures, and other engineering activity (e.g., beach nourishment).
+Model Name and Version Brief Model Description and How It Will Be Used in the Study Approval Status MII Used to estimate costs of alternatives and TSP Enterprise Crystal Ball Used to account for risk and uncertainty of alternatives and the TSP Enterprise CEDEP Corps-proprietary, Excel add-on for Cost Engineering; used CEDEP e.
+POLICY AND LEGAL REVIEW

+GenCade model, GENESIS and Cascade combined model Simulates the long-term platform evolution of the beach in response to imposed wave conditions, coastal structures, and other engineering activity (e.g., beach nourishment).
 Enterprise SBEACH A numerical simulation model for predicting beach, berm, and dune erosion due to storm waves and water levels.
-Enterprise e.
-POLICY AND LEGAL REVIEW
+Enterprise